Training your Cavoodle puppy doesn’t have to be hard and all it takes is a little bit of patience and a little bit of time.

-Positive reinforcement is as simple as praising your Cavoodle puppy when they do something right, such as when they do their business in the right spot, or respond to the commands you issue.
-Pet them, give them a treat, and praise them so they know they did good.
+Positive reinforcement is as simple as praising your Cavoodle puppy when they do something right, such as when they do their business in the right spot or respond to the commands you issue.
+Pet them, give them a treat, and praise them so they know they did well.
 Cavoodles love to please their owners, so positive reinforcement works very well.

 Use a Clicker

 Clickers are great for consistency, and many professionals use a clicker when training their dogs.
 Use a clicker when training your Cavoodle to associate the sound with whatever they’re doing right.

 The clicker offers consistency in training.
 When you issue a command, wait patiently for your Cavoodle to respond.
 If they do what you want, click, and then praise.
 On the other hand, don’t click if they don’t do the right trick.

 For example, say you want to teach your Cavoodle to sit.
 If they sit right after the command, feel free to click and praise.
 However, if they lay down, or lose interest, repeat the command again until they get it.